What Is Dangerous Driving?

-The Crown Prosecution Service (CPS) defines dangerous driving by the behaviour of the driver not what the driver believes, as a driver may think they are driving safely when they are in fact committing a dangerous driving offence.
+The Crown Prosecution Service (CPS) defines dangerous driving as the driver’s behaviour, not what the driver believes.
+A driver may think they are driving safely when they are committing a dangerous driving offence.

 Examples of dangerous driving include racing, overtaking dangerously and driving despite knowing a vehicle has a dangerous fault.